PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 ### How to do it

-Let's start by creating a few files:
+We'll start by creating a few files:

 ```sh
 $ touch index.js